Differentiable Tree Search Network: Experiments

-\subsubsection{Model-free Q-Network}
+\subsubsection{Model-free Q-network}

-In this baseline, the submodules are utilise to perform a one-step look-ahead search.
-The input state undergoes an expansion using the world model, and Q-values are computed using the Bellman equation represented as $Q(s,a) = Rew(h,a) + Val(h')$, where $h = Enc(s)$ and $h' = Tr(h,a)$.
+In this baseline, the submodules are utilized to perform a one-step look-ahead search.
+The input state at the root node undergoes an expansion using the world model, and Q-values are computed using the Bellman equation represented as $Q(s,a) = Rew(h,a) + Val(h')$, where $h = Enc(s)$ and $h' = Tr(h,a)$.
 Intriguingly, this structure does encapsulate a basic inductive bias via the 1-step look-ahead search.
 However, in keeping with its model-free characteristic, auxiliary losses aren't employed for training the transition and reward model.
 The loss function for this model is: